Reverse Wireless Charging: Benefits, Risks, and Battery Impact

 Power & Sync

-How Does Reverse Wireless Charging Work?
+What Is Reverse Wireless Charging and How Does It Work?

 turning your phone into a wireless charging pad reverse wireless charging

 Although it can be challenging to align the two devices, many phones featuring reverse wireless charging allow the user to place any Qi device on the phone’s wireless pad.
-Once in position the device in need of juice will begin charging.
+Once in position, the device in need of juice will begin charging.

 The Pros and Cons of Reverse Wireless Charging